 Revised safe intake for 3-MCPD in vegetable oils and food

-EFSA’s experts have used an updated scientific approach to reassess the possible long-term adverse effects of the food processing contaminant 3-MCPD on the kidney and male fertility.
+EFSA’s experts have used an updated scientific approach to reassess the possible long-term adverse effects of the food processing contaminant Any substance occurring in foodstuffs that was not added intentionally.
+Contaminants can arise from packaging, food processing and transportation, farming practices or the use of animal medicines.
+The term does not include contamination from insects or rodents.
+3-MCPD on the kidney and male fertility.

 Consumption levels of 3-MCPD in food are considered safe for most consumers but there is a potential health concern among high consumers in younger age groups.
 In the worst case scenario, infants receiving formula only may slightly exceed the safe level.